jcampbell05/volcano/Documentation.md

 This is a living document and will be updated as we update Volcano, this is a brief guide to how we've implemented various language features in shellscript.

+### Execution

+Before we can genrate any code we need to inform the shell how to run the file, for our scripts we simply write a shabang header which indicates the code should be ran with the standard `sh shell.

+If for whatever reason this shell has been aliased to another shell which has non-standard POSIX extensions such as bash, we also set that shell into POSIX mode to disable any non stanard behabviout using `set -o posix`.

+The last thing we do before execution is enable error mode.
+Typically shellscripts will keep trying to execute as much of the script as possible even if earlier commands have failed.
+Python on the other hand will abort straight away so we use `set -e` to ensure the shell will do the same thing.